A Pet Parent's Guide to Caring for Your Dog or Cat

 Prepping for a New Dog

 - Basics - Regular exercise will keep your dog’s mind stimulated and healthy.
-Fun and games will also satisfy instinctual urges to dig, chew, herd, catch, and chase.
+Fun and games will also satisfy instinctual urges to dig, chew, herd, catch and chase.
 Grooming your pet reduces shedding and helps keep them clean.
 Even hairless pets need specialized grooming.

 - Food - Puppies should be fed balanced and complete puppy food, and clean, fresh water should be available at all times.
 Balanced and complete dry food provides a well‑balanced diet for adult dogs and may be mixed with water, broth, or canned food.
-It’s easy to be confused by misleading marketing information, so ask your veterinarian if what, how much, and how often you’re feeding is appropriate.
-Be sure to wash food and water dishes frequently, and limit the amount of table scraps they eat (it’s best to only feed dog food).
+It’s easy to be confused with misleading marketing information, so ask your veterinarian if what, how much and how often you’re feeding is appropriate.
+Be sure to wash food and water dishes daily and limit their amount of table scraps (it’s best to only feed dog food).